rz-platform/rzm/docs/auth.md

 ### Session Store

-RZM uses Redis as a session store.
+TexFlow uses Redis as a session store.
 Redis is extremely fast at retrieving simple values.